fernyb/RailsMailPreview/README.markdown

 RailsMailPreview, will preview your email along with any attachments that are sent.
 This gives you an idea of what will be sent.

-Available for Download from the Mac App Store: http://itunes.apple.com/us/app/railsmailpreview/id474232890?mt=12
+Available for Download FREE from the Mac App Store: http://itunes.apple.com/us/app/railsmailpreview/id474232890?mt=12

 ## Required